-Grading is based on a group project, an individual research paper, three tests and class participation.
+Grading is based on a group project, two individual papers, three tests and class participation.
 Late work will not be accepted after the last class of the semester (not the day of the exam).
-The group project will require a team of 3-4 class members to work together to create an international business proposal.
+The group project will require a team of 4-5 class members to work together to create an international business proposal.
 More details will be shared in class regarding the group project.
+The individual papers will include a personal resume and a research paper focusing on one of the Fortune top 50 companies.
 The tests will be drawn from the reading and lecture material and are open book.
 Make-up exams are not typically granted without a bona fide reason for missing the exam (court date or military service are examples).
-Class participation will be based on attendance, the quality of interaction and involvement during discussions, and interaction with other students (note: arriving late for class will impact this portion of your grade).
+Class participation will be based on attendance, the quality of interaction and involvement during discussions, and interaction with other students (note: habitually arriving late or missing class will impact this portion of your grade).
 This class may be audited (taken without the expectation of a grade) with my permission and the proper form submitted to the records office.
 Someone who audits the class is still expected to participate in class and complete all projects.

 The grading is allocated as follows: